wp-plugins/adapter-post-preview/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Fixed height in mobile display.

 = 1.0.1 =
-* Fixed a bug in Internet Explorer display of the carousel
+* Fixed a bug in Internet Explorer display of the carousel.

 = 1.0.0 =
-* First version
+* First version.

 == Upgrade Notice ==

+= 1.0.2 =
+Upgrade if you use the carousel.
+It now has enough height on mobile devices.

 = 1.0.1 =
 No need to update unless you use the carousel.
 This version fixes its display in Internet Explorer.